coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 ### Acceptance test-driven development

 Customers should be available to write scenarios for tests.
 Getting the customer chain together for this is problematic.

+Unit tests evolve into "programmer tests".
+ATDD is more about high-level communication.